 When dealing with algorithms and data structures, people sometimes have a skewed perception of those being very complicated.
-Yet, in the majority of cases, they are pretty simple and intuitive.
+Yet, in the majority of cases, they are simple and intuitive.
 The only thing required to master those is some practice and hands-on experience to get the intuition of how the algorithms actually work.

 One of those groups is the implementation problems.
 Those problems usually include the steps to get to the solution right in the problem statement.
 So, the actions the program needs to perform are described in the problem itself.
-The task of the software engineer becomes to implement those steps correctly and obtain the desired result.
+The task of the software engineer becomes to implement those steps optimally and obtain the desired result.
 It’s important to note that even though the steps are described in the statement itself, it might not be straightforward to implement those right away.

 Given all the numbers from 1 to

 nexcept one, you are asked to find the missing number.

 The first line of the input contains a single integer

 The second line of the input contains

 Even though the problem described above might seem easy, the naive solution won’t be fast enough to pass all the test cases.

 A naive approach might involve reading all the elements from the input into a list and then looping through all the numbers from